 Bang Tao Beach area is a popular destination for tourists who want to go to high-end beach style night clubs.

 Patong is where you go for a night of craziness full of music coming at you from all angles, insane street performers, enticing girls (and ladyboys), and much more.
-However, you can still have a romantic dinner near the sea if you go to the outskirts of Patong, away from the center with the busy crowds.
+However, you can still have a romantic dinner near the sea if you go to the outskirts of Patong, away from the centre with the busy crowds.
 There’s also the Patong Boxing Stadium that offers daily live fights, a very popular thing to do before venturing out on the streets at night.

 Karon nightlife can offer many things that Patong offers, just on a smaller scale, which is why it’s known to many as the little sister of Patong.
 There are many lady bars here that tend to stay open very late, almost up until dawn.

 Kathu is an old village and the smallest of the three districts that make up Phuket as an island.
 Here you will find fantastic markets day and night, where you can buy pretty much anything from local delicatessen through to barbequed insects, to clothing and everything else.
 There are many restaurants to choose from as well so it’s a great dinner spot!

 Kata Beach is the surf spot, with nice waves during low season.
 It’s also a good place to find souvenirs with its numerous shops and night markets spread across the town and it’s another great place to go for a meal.
 Kata has a huge variety of food choices to pick from with restaurants ranging from traditional Thai cuisine, Turkish cuisine, Italian, through to European western foods.
 There are bars here as well but no nightclubs.

 Kamala is even more laid back than Kata, Karon, and Patong’s Bangla Road nightlife but there are still some very nice beach bars right on the side of Kamala beach with a light entertainment style.